Skip to main content

 Risk Management

 Bird recognizes that the management of risk through Enterprise Risk Management (ERM) is an integral part of sound corporate governance.
 The company’s ERM Policy affirms our commitment to the management of risk as an important component to the delivery of the company’s strategic plan, and the effective implementation of our ESG Program.
-Bird’s Enterprise Risk Management process sets out the top risks to the organization, including an assessment as to the likelihood of occurrence and potential to impact the company’s top strategic priorities, as well as the key mitigations implemented to address them.
-Bird’s senior and executive management meet regularly to review and discuss the identified risks and mitigation strategies.
+Appropriate and effective risk management systems are maintained and used to manage risks.
+Regular reviews are conducted to evaluate the effectiveness of the company’s ERM.